make2explore/ESP32-OpenThread-Command-Line-Interface-Example/README.md

 - In this tutorial we will see How to run ot-cli example on ESP32 boards

-▶️ OpenThread Command Line Interface on ESP32  - 🔗  https://youtu.be/UV3VjUFOPW4
+▶️ Testing (OT-CLI) OpenThread Command Line Interface on ESP32  - 🔗  https://youtu.be/_wUcHYqmB2Q

 -------------------------------------------------------------------------------------------------------